 In addition to being breast aware and maintaining a healthy lifestyle, it is recommended that women begin regular breast cancer screenings from the age of 45.
 Breast cancer screening is for women without any signs and symptoms.

 A mammogram (a low dose x-ray exam of your breasts) is performed to find very early changes in the breast.
-This service is currently offered by PHCC and is available at three Primary Health Care Centers namely (Leabaib, Rawdat Al Khail, and Al Wakra Health Centers, and the Mobile Screening Unit).
+This service is currently offered by PHCC and is available at three Primary Health Care Centers here in Qatar – Leabaib, Rawdat Al Khail and Al Wakra Health Centers, and at the Mobile Screening Unit.

 The clinics also provide a wide range of services for affected and unaffected people; those with high risk of developing inherited forms of breast and other types of cancer.
 Based on an evaluation process done by a certified genetic counselor who is in charge of assessing lifetime risk, incidence and counseling about genetic mutation risk (according to international scoring tools), the patient will be offered risk reducing strategies that include surveillance of breast and other types of cancer prophylactic surgeries, or drugs that can reduce risk of cancers.

 There is a multi-disciplinary and collaborative approach that allows a team of specialists, including genetic counselors, psychologists, surgeons, and medical oncologist to work together to develop the best plan of care for each and every patient.